Chernobyl exclusion zone: Grass and forest fires

 It is known that fires can make contamination mobile again.
 In particular, V.I.
 Yoschenko et al. reported on the possibility of increased mobility of caesium, strontium, and plutonium due to grass and forest fires.
-As an experiment, fires were set and the levels of the radioactivity in the air downwind of these fires was measured.
+As an experiment, fires were set and the levels of the radioactivity in the air downwind of these fires were measured.

 Grass and forest fires have happened inside the contaminated zone, releasing radioactive fallout into the atmosphere.
 In 1986, a series of fires destroyed 2,336 ha of forest, and several other fires have since burned within the 30 km zone.
 A serious fire in early May 1992 affected 500 ha of land, including 270 ha of forest.
 This resulted in a great increase in the levels of caesium-137 in airborne dust.

 In 2010, a series of wildfires affected contaminated areas, specifically the surroundings of Bryansk and border regions with Belarus and Ukraine.
 The Russian government claimed that there was no discernible increase in radiation levels, while Greenpeace accused the government of denial.

 On 4 April 2020, a fire broke in the Zone on at least 20 hectares of Ukrainian forests.
 Approximately 90 firefighters were deployed to extinguish the blaze, as well as a helicopter and two aircraft.
 Radiation is still present in these forests, making firefighting more difficult; authorities stated that there was no danger to the surrounding population.
 The previous reported fire was in June 2018.